 Sprint reviews give Scrum teams the opportunity to look back on completed sprints and the work they have completed.

-In a Sprint Review meeting, the Scrum Master, Scrum Team, Product Owner will meet to present the product to any stakeholders and will receive feedback on their progress in return.
+In a Sprint Review meeting, the Scrum Master, Scrum Team, and Product Owner will meet to present the product to any stakeholders and will receive feedback on their progress in return.

 The Benefits of Sprint Reviews